Pay or appeal a bus lane Penalty Charge Notice (PCN)

 - if any changes have already been made

 Penalty Charge Notices (parking and bus lane PCNs)

-Whilst we have a policy in place to request all challenges and representations in writing, we are aware that this is not always possible.
+Whilst we have a policy in place to request all challenges and representations in writing or via the online appeals portal, we are aware that this is not always possible.
 If our officers feel (or are advised) that additional assistance is required then we will make reasonable adjustments where possible to suit your needs.

 Examples of these reasonable adjustments include but not limited to:

 - A mutually convenient telephone appointment where you can dictate your challenge/representation to an officer;

 - A pre-booked face to face meeting (in exceptional circumstances) at One Angel Square, Northampton where you can dictate your challenge or representation; and

 - 3rd party liaison acting on your behalf, providing authority has been received from you, to discuss and deal with the case as your representative.